IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ## Changelog from previous version:

-Changes from 0.8:
+Changes from 0.9:
-The fast fix in v0.7 didn't work for Bootstrap 4.
-This release is to ensure fully working popovers in BS4.
-Issue is that the Bootstrap CDN doesn't actually have the whitelist property, so developing against it is basically useless :( Improved BS4 support and template switching.
-Changed options for framework vs template.
+- smartPlacement option removed, this approach is deprecated.
+Option will be ignored
+- removed reliance on default function params to ensure compatibility for IE
+- auto progress bar was killed in changes 0.7 -> 0.8 due to Bootstrap sanitizer, this is readded
+- major change to manipulation of BS4 popper.js for orphan steps
+- change to implementation of backdrop creation/positioning

 Full changelog can be found in the top of bootstrap-tourist.js